bdaehlie/web_image_formats/README.md

 * HEVC-MSP
 * JPEG XR

-Supported image quality metrics are:
+# Supported Quality Metrics

 * YSSIM (luma-only SSIM)
 * DSSIM (luma-only, based on SSIM)
 * RGB-SSIM (average of SSIM applied to R, G, and B channels)
 * PSNR-HVS-M (luma-only)

-This test suite is developed primarily on Linux, and secondarily on OS X. Little to no effort has gone into making this work on Windows.
+# Supported Operating Systems

-Install all of the requirements listed below, build whatever needs to be built in the requirements, then run 'build-[platform].sh' to build encoders, decoders, and quality tests.
+This test suite is developed and tested on Linux (Fedora 20) and OS X (10.9).
+It's probably easy to get things working on other versions of Linux and OS X. Little to no effort has gone into getting this working on Windows.

-Requirements:
+# Prerequisites

 * ImageMagick, specifically the 'convert' utility
   * http://www.imagemagick.org/